eric-cc-su/eric-cc-su.github.io/_posts/2015-06-02-jekyll-category-tag-automation.md

 {% endhighlight %}

-The construction of the YAML entry is the only point in this entire plugin where the labels "tag" and "category" need to be re-written to their plural selves.
-It's possible that the YAML filenames can be changed...but I simply haven't looked into it and opted for this hack instead.
-In construct you can see that the directory for the T&C file will be made if needed and the file is written with front matter defining the layout, the T&C item and its permalink.
+Due to the way that the YAML files were named this method requires translating "tag" and "category" to their plural tense.
+This is one inefficiency that I may look into should I decide to optimize the plugin.

+In order to prevent path errors, any appropriate directories are first created before the T&C files are created and written into.
+The required YAML front matter is explained in the infrastructure description above.
 The permalink is relative to the project root so it should start at `/blog`.
-The name of the T&C item is automatically converted to be capitalized and to have all hyphens replaced with a space.
+The name of the T&C item is also automatically capitalized and all hyphens are replaced with a space.
 If you would like to change how your T&C items are converted, you will need to change the line that starts with `ycfile.write("  name: "`.
 This method is also called twice, once for tags and once for categories.
 The `type` parameter is a string that should have the value `tag` or `category` in order for the function to point to the correct YAML file in the `_data` directory.

 ## Implementing the Plugin

-As long as you have constructed the plugin as instructed by Jekyll standards, and you have placed the plugin in the root `_plugins` directory, Jekyll will be able to find and execute the code when the development server is run and it is generating the site content.
+As long as you have constructed the plugin as instructed by Jekyll standards, and you have placed the plugin in the root `_plugins` directory, Jekyll will be able to find and execute the code when the development server is run and is generating the site content.
 If Jekyll produces any errors or files end up being created in the wrong place make sure you double check your syntax and directory paths for any mistakes.

 I ended up writing a lot more than I expected so you may have noticed that my efforts to explain the code have dwindled further on.
-I will revisit this post to edit it (today is 06/02/15) and provide more explanation for the later methods.
+I may possibly revisit this post to explain the methods in better detail, but for now (06/02/2015) I leave you to cleverly reverse-engineer the code.
 This code was written as a hack to solve the automation problem and I was pretty much learning Ruby as  I went, so if you have any suggestions or fixes, feel free to comment.